 What is WSD?

 Weilenmann School of Discovery (WSD) is a kindergarten through eighth grade public charter school nestled in the beauty of Park City, Utah.
-Blending tradition and innovation, WSD provides individualized learning delivered by Master Teachers in a close-knit community.
+Blending tradition and innovation, WSD provides differentiated learning delivered by Master Teachers in a close-knit community.

 What makes WSD unique?